garrandall/popular-music-data/tracks/that-s-not-how-it-goes-bloodstone.md

 It's all right
 It's all right with me
 Gonna have a baby
-Ooh wee, gonna have a baby
+Ohwee, gonna have a baby
 Oh, me, oh, my...